tezos-commons/baseDAO/docs/specification-ligo.md

 - Sender MUST have enough frozen tokens (i. e. `≥ proposalTokenAmount + fee`) that are not already staked for a proposal or a vote.
 - Fails with `NOT_ENOUGH_FROZEN_TOKENS` if the unstaked frozen token balance of the SENDER is less than `proposalTokenAmount + fee`.
+- Fails with `NOT_PROPOSING_PERIOD` if the current period is not a proposing stage.
 - Fails with `FAIL_PROPOSAL_CHECK` if the proposal is rejected by `proposalCheck` from the configuration.
 - Fails with `MAX_PROPOSALS_REACHED` if the current amount of ongoing proposals is at max value set by the config.
 - Fails with `PROPOSAL_NOT_UNIQUE` if exactly the same proposal from the same author has been proposed.